 How long have you been with The Grapevine Cottage?
-Almost three years.
+Almost seven years.

 When and how did your love of wine begin?
-Initially, when I took over the wine list at the restaurant, I really liked small batch bourbons and craft beer.
+Initially, when I took over the wine list at the restaurant, I really liked small-batch bourbons and craft beer.
 I had the misconception that marriage and a mortgage came before appreciation of wine.
-When preparing for my first wine dinner at the restaurant, I spent night after night reading, drinking, and cooking but mostly cursing out loud.
+When preparing for my first wine dinner at the restaurant, I spent night after night reading, drinking, and cooking but mostly yelling out four-letter words.
 Pairing the wine with properly prepared food in a progressive sequence for 30 to 40 people in a timely manner is very, very stressful and exhausting.
 However, when successfully executed, the resulting feeling cannot be matched.
 I think it was that experience that ignited my interest in wine.

 How would you classify your tastes in wine, Old World or New World?
 Both.
 Patricia likes New World, so I probably drink more of whatever she decides to pull a cork on without asking.

 All of us have our favorites.
 What varietals or regions do you feel are your strongest areas of expertise?
 In terms of varietal preference, I am and always have been a big fan of Syrah.
-I like the spice.

 What is your favorite food and wine pairing?
 Although absurdly simple, a ribeye, preferably bone-in, and a glass of [insert most red varietals here].